 Reasons a Ferris Lawn Mower Keeps Vibrating and Shaking

 Worn or Missing Engine Mounting Bolts on a Ferris Mower Causes Vibration

-It’s normal to feel vibration from the engine, but it can feel pretty extreme when the engine mounting bolts break, become loose or go missing.
+It’s normal to feel the vibration from the engine, but it can feel pretty extreme when the engine mounting bolts break, become loose, or go missing.
 These bolts, often referred to as motor mounts, are installed under the engine to absorb much of the engine vibration.

 Inspect the bolts and make sure they are in good condition and securely in place.
 Tighten any loose bolts.
 Replace bolts if they appear worn or are missing.

 Failing PTO Clutch on a Ferris Mower Causes Vibration

 The PTO (Power Take Off) clutch transfers power from the engine to the blades.
 The ball bearing may fail on an electric clutch causing your mower to shake.
 The PTO clutch should be replaced.

 Incorrect or Unbalanced Ferris Mower Blades Cause Deck Vibration

 Installing the wrong blades or unbalanced blades on your Ferris lawn mower can cause a vibration.